 Ken discovered an appreciation for art and architecture while travelling throughout Europe and Asia.
 Subsequent training in Industrial Design and Architecture led to a career in Architectural Lighting Design, gaining technical expertise and an inquisitive mindset along the way.
 Eventually this led towards a more artistic, creative path.
 What followed is an ongoing exploration of artistic expression, primarily through the use of light.

-The majority of my work involves light as an artistic medium.
-I have found that light can have a profound impact on human experience.
-I have said that light requires a symbiotic relationship...
-Light cannot be seen until it comes into contact with the physical world.
-Without the symbiotic relationship of light and materiality, neither can be appreciated.
-The interaction of light and material is fascinating and contains a wealth of opportunity for creative exploration.
+Ken utilizes lighting knowledge and experience in much of his current work.
+He believes that light can have a profound impact on human experience and he uses light as an artistic medium to create those experiences.
+“Light requires a symbiotic relationship...
+Light cannot be seen until it comes in contact with the physical world.” he says.
+“Without the symbiotic relationship of light and materiality, neither can be fully appreciated”.
+Ken believes the interaction of light and material creates a wealth of opportunity for artistic exploration.

-Thanks for reading and for visiting my website.
+Thanks for visiting.
 Enjoy the view!

 If you are interested in my Architectural Lighting Design work, please check out www.http://lux-elite-design.com